junk495/Kukirin-G2-Pro---UART-Communication-Protocol/README.md

 This documentation is intended for educational purposes and for developers interested in understanding or customizing the scooter's behavior.

-**Note**: This is an ongoing project, and the findings presented here have not yet been tested with an actual scooter.
+**Note**: This is an ongoing project, and the findings presented here have been measured but not yet been tested with an actual scooter.
 The information reflects the current state of analysis.

 ## 1. Physical Interface